dukn/screenshot_detector/Readme.md

 ## Introduction
 Inspired by the layout analysis from the phone screen, we built a screenshot detection tool based on the detection of horizontal edges.

+Both accuracy and recall of this method are approximate 95% in test data (group photo album).

 The detection steps are as follows:

 The original image.